pocomane/brewed-in-the-apocalypse/bita-strong.md

 for the first 4 traits); the same trait can not be repeated for the same character; a trait must be deleted when there are more than 16.

-__Harms__ An harm is one or few words followed by a number.
-It represents physical injuries, mental stress, or any other negative condition that makes sense for the ambientation.
-The number indicates how much it may affect a roll.
-The harms should cause effects in the fiction too.
+__Harms__ An harm is one or few words that represent physical injuries, mental stress, or any other negative condition that makes sense for the ambientation.
+The harm may affect the character rolls, and should cause effects in the fiction too.
+An harm repeated multiple times will affect it more; feel free to use a number instead of rewriting the same harm multiple time.

+As part of the complication or the trouble that may follow a roll, the scenarist may assign an harm to the character.
+When the players do in the fiction something that can cure an harm, a single harm can be deleted.
+A roll may be needed for this.

 __Items, abilities, etc__ During the game the scenarist can require to write other things on the character sheet.
 If the scenarist does not give them any